MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 By default, when you edit a file in the **Sources** tool, those changes are lost when you refresh the page.  **Workspaces** enable you to save the changes that you make in DevTools to your file system.
 By using Workspaces, DevTools is able to be used as your code editor.

-To get started, navigate to [Edit Files With Workspaces][DevtoolsGuideChromiumWorkspacesIndex].
+To get started, navigate to [Edit files with Workspaces][DevtoolsGuideChromiumWorkspacesIndex].

 ### Edit CSS